 CEA is locally controlled and supported by ratepayers, with no taxpayer subsidies.
 By law, as a joint powers authority (JPA), CEA is a separate legal entity from its member agencies.
 Its budget is separate from the member cities’ general funds.
 In addition, CEA is funded by program revenues and reserves.

 CEA’s member agencies are able to pool their communities’ energy demands and increase their purchasing power for higher renewable energy content.
 Revenue from the program will be reinvested in local energy infrastructure and energy efficiency programs for customers.

-The Clean Energy Alliance Joint Powers Authority completed the development of an implementation plan, which includes hiring key vendors and staff, setting operational policies and establishing the energy supply mix, rates and programs.
+In December 2019, CEA completed its implementation plan, which included hiring key vendors and staff, setting operational policies and establishing the energy supply mix, rates and programs.

 On May 1, 2021, CEA will begin providing energy services, offering residents cleaner energy, competitive rates, local programs and local control.
 CEA also will help its member communities lead the way in reducing greenhouse gas emissions, improving quality of life, and meeting their Climate Action Plan goals.